yesiamrocks/scrollyJS/README.md

-# ✨ ScrollyJS
+# ScrollyJS

 **ScrollyJS** is a lightweight, zero-dependency JavaScript library for triggering CSS animations when elements enter the viewport — on scroll, hover, click, or custom triggers.

-- 🎯 Zero config for default scroll-based animation
+- Zero config for default scroll-based animation
-- ⚙️ Custom triggers like `mouseenter`, `click`, and more
+- Custom triggers like `mouseenter`, `click`, and more
-- 🔬 Built with IntersectionObserver
+- Built with IntersectionObserver
-- 🪶 Lightweight and fast
+- Lightweight and fast
-- 🔧 Easily extendable
+- Easily extendable

 You can create a rich and **storytelling animated web pages** with up and down scrolling 👋 Visitors can feel the page with scrolling and it has a really minimal learning curve.

-`Scrolly.js` plugin is proudly created and maintained by [cssanimation.io](http://cssanimation.io/) team, that a web based open source animation library by a team of **passionate web animation lover**.

-We developed the most easier way to work with scroll animation, Just use `data-scrolly-top` and `data-scrolly-down` attribute to quickly build powerful templates of your own.

-## 📦 Installation
+## Installation

 ### Using npm